postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-methods.md

 ## Accessing the metadata and parameters of the overridden method

-The metadata of the method being overridden are available from the template method on the <xref:Metalama.Framework.Aspects.IMetaTarget.Method?text=meta.Target.Method> property .
+The metadata of the method being overridden is available from the template method on the <xref:Metalama.Framework.Aspects.IMetaTarget.Method?text=meta.Target.Method> property.
 This property gives you all information about the name, type, parameters and custom attributes of the method.
-For instance, the metadata of method parameters are exposed on `meta.Target.Method.Parameters`.
+For instance, the metadata of method parameters is exposed on `meta.Target.Method.Parameters`.
 But note that only _metadata_ are exposed there.

 To access the parameter _values_, you need to access <xref:Metalama.Framework.Aspects.IMetaTarget.Parameters?text=meta.Target.Parameters>.
 For instance: